dainst/chronontology-backend/README.md

 Note that you may need type mappings for every type used.
 So make sure you didn't forget to add the mapping to the period type!

+#### Logging to file system

+(Un-)comment the appropriate lines in `./src/main/resources/log4j.properties` and make sure the server has write access to the specified file.

 ### Starting the application